-In writing about the North Pacific region in this article, and in using the terminology of traditional geopolitics, we are not arguing that there is an essential or predetermined role for the region, standing as a timeless "Rimland" to the concerns of empire, as earlier geo-politicians might have done.
+In writing about the North Pacific region in this paper, and in using the terminology of classical geopolitics, we are not arguing that there is an essential or predetermined role for the region.
+It does not stand as a timeless "Rimland" to the concerns of empire, as earlier geopolitics might have thought.
 Rather, we are arguing that as the geopolitical assessment of the region has changed over the past century or so, geopolitical goals and perspectives for the region have responded accordingly, so that the calculation of the importance of the region, and more specifically the relationship between the Canadian North and the region, has changed substantially from the early, mid, or even late 20th century perspective.
 New ways of identifying threat, power, and security, new technologies and new critical assessments concerning international relations, environment and economic development have influenced our geopolitical perceptions of the region.
+But, at the same time, these new ways of identifying the geopolitical importance of the region have also, to some extent, reapplied Macklinder's concept of heartland and "outer crescent" and what was later to incorporated into Spykman's "Rimland", in that they view the North as a frontier for southern political, economic and security concerns.

-Thus, if the circumpolar North is now a Rimland, then it is a Rimland because it has developed a new and critical relationship to other regions, and not just because of its location visà-vis Eurasia.
-As such, the importance of the circumpolar North, and specifically the Canadian North in the North Pacific region, can be understood in terms of the changing global significance of the North itself.
+Thus, if the circumpolar North is now a Rimland, then it is that, because it has developed a new and critical relationship to other regions, and not just because of its location vis-à-vis Eurasia: it is, however, a "Rimlands" rather than "Rimland".
+As such, the importance of the circumpolar North, and specifically the Canadian North in the North Pacific region, can be understood in terms of the changing global significance of the North itself in international relations and in terms of the specific interests of nation-states under conditions of globalization.
 Whereas in previous decades this region was often perceived of as a marginal or frozen wasteland, today it plays a potentially important role in bridging the gap between Canada and the other North Pacific countries, particularly Russia.